TrellixVulnTeam/swahilipython_SCMU/Doc/library/plistlib.rst

 .. function:: readPlistFromBytes(data)

-   Read a plist data from a bytes object.
+   Read a plist data kutoka a bytes object.
 Return the root object.

    See :func:`load` for a description of the keyword arguments.